gitjps/Node-RED-Backend-and-Frontend/README.md

-# Node-RED-Cloudant-CRUD
+# Node-RED Backend

+This solution consists of two parts:
-This Node-RED flow can be used to perform CREATE, READ, UPDATE and DELETE operations against a Cloudant database.
-It is an simple way to provide data store for hackathons, prototypes etc..
+1. Cloudant-CRUD: can be used to perform CREATE, READ, UPDATE and DELETE operations against a Cloudant database.
+It is an simple way to provide data store for hackathons, prototypes etc.
+2. Simple Forwarding Server (needed to provide an interface to Web frontends)

 ** UNDER CONSTRUCTION **